with a renovated holiday cottage, in the Périgord Pourpre area, near to Bergerac and its airport

 Location

-This property is located in the Nouvelle Aquitaine region, twenty minutes from Bergerac town centre.
+This property is located in the Nouvelle Aquitaine region and in the southwest of the Dordogne area, twenty minutes from Bergerac town centre.
 Resolutely looking to the future, the town, through which the Dordogne River runs, has been recently classified as a UNESCO World Heritage Site and is renowned for its architecture and history.
-It is 1 hour from Bordeaux, which in turn is 2 hours from Paris by high-speed TGV train.
-All your daily travel be carried out by bicycle thanks to a cycling track that winds its way through the town.
-The town boasts all essential services, facilities and shops.
+It is 1 hour from Bordeaux, which in turn is 2 hours and 20 minutes from Paris by high-speed TGV train.
+All your daily travel be carried out by bicycle thanks to a cycling track that winds its way through the town, which boasts all essential services, facilities and shops.

 Périgord culinary specialities, which are always in tune with the seasons, owe their flavours and renown to a blend of traditional ingredients combined with Bergerac wines.
 The river is popular with local anglers and also provides its share of delights, such as shad, pike lamprey and trout.
 Many fruit-based sweet specialities from the area are sure to delight gourmets’ taste buds, but the truffle is without doubt the queen of the seasonal products, also known as the “black gold of the Périgord”.